Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Strike Price Selection

-Deeper OTM (further below the stock price) Calls offer greater protection but less premium.
-An investor should not expect find trades 10% OTM with a 5% Naked Yield.
-Naked Call trades that are 10% OTM and offer a 5% yield carry a heavy risk (BioTech stocks).
+When selling naked calls, deeper OTM (strike price further above the stock price) calls offer greater protection but less premium.
+An investor should not expect find trades 10% OTM with a 5% naked return.
+Naked call trades that are 10% OTM and offer a 5% yield carry a heavy risk (BioTech stocks).
 Due to pending events, like FDA approval, these stocks may rise suddenly causing large losses.

 PowerTip #18